benjamincrozat/content/posts/laravel-11-upgrade-guide.md

 ---
 Image: https://res.cloudinary.com/benjamincrozat-com/image/fetch/c_scale,f_webp,q_auto,w_1200/https://github.com/benjamincrozat/content/assets/3613731/05bd6ef2-e022-4926-8a5a-bdda3904abbf
 Title: Laravel 11: an easy and step by step upgrade guide
 Description: Is upgrading to Laravel 11 worth it?
-Let me help you decide and show you how to proceed step by step and give you additional tips.
+Let me help you decide, show you how to proceed step by step, and give you additional tips.
 Canonical:
 Audio:
 Published at: 2024-03-12